EventVL: Understand Event Streams via Multimodal Large Language Model: Method

 \textbf{Adaptive Spatial Split.} Previous research has focused on encoding complete event representations and aligning them with corresponding images within the feature space.
-While this method has led to improved model performance \cite{EZSR, CEIA}, it requires resizing event frames to a low resolution, such as $224 \times 224$.
-This resizing results in a significant loss of spatial information, particularly for high-resolution events like those in N-ImageNet \cite{N-imagenet}, which can measure $480 \times 640$.
+While this method has led to better performance~\cite{EZSR, CEIA}, it requires resizing event frames to a low resolution, such as $224 \times 224$.
+This resizing results in a significant loss of spatial information, particularly for high-resolution events like those in \textsc{N-ImageNet}~\cite{N-imagenet}, which can measure $480 \times 640$.
 This issue worsens under poor imaging conditions, such as overexposure or rolling shutter effects, leading to even greater information loss.
-Hence, Adaptive Spatial Split is introduced for exploring full spatial event-based category information, as shown in Figure \ref{fig:framwork} (ii), which adaptively splits event representation or images into multiple patches uniformly in a high-resolution manner.
+Hence, Adaptive Spatial Split is introduced to explore full spatial event-based category information, as shown in Figure~\ref{fig:framwork} (ii), which adaptively splits event representation or images into multiple patches uniformly in a high-resolution manner.